 Beyond Finance positions, the program can provide HEC students with an in-depth understanding of financial management issues that will make a difference in their first placements or professional experience.

 Finally, Corporate financial management (IFAC) major offers the students a real international experience on campus; diversity in profiles and backgrounds is promoted and each class is designed as a small class of team players coming from many different countries.
-The human scale of the program allows students to have an easy access and enhanced exchanges with their professors, who consider them as junior professionals, and allows the whole group to move forward together.
+The human scale of the program allows students to have easy access and enhanced exchanges with their professors, who consider them as junior professionals, and allows the whole group to move forward together.

 The Corporate Financial Management specialization opens access to two high-level vocational certifications:

-- The CMA (Certified Management Accountant) is a professional certification issued by the IMA (Institute of Management Accountant).
+- The CMA (Certified Management Accountants) is a professional certification issued by the IMA (Institute of Management Accountant).
 In order to become an IMA member and earn the CMA, two exams can be taken in May-June (Part I Exam = Financial Reporting, Planning, Performance & Control; Part II Exam = Financial Decision Making)

 - The DSCG (Diplôme Supérieur de Comptabilité et de Gestion) track offers the possibility to complete advantageous waivers (equivalent units) for the French DSCG, the second step towards the DEC (Diplôme d’Expertise Comptable) –French CPA.
 Students in this track follow courses In addition to the core courses, mostly in IT-IS Management, Law, French taxation, Advanced group reporting and Accounting for M&A.